 A treatment plan is a structured approach to addressing mental health conditions, addictions, relationship issues, and other emotional concerns.
 It is designed to provide the structure and focus needed for positive therapy outcomes.
 The objectives of the plan are the basis of the counseling treatment plan, and should be written using the SMART framework for goal setting.
 Each treatment plan is unique and tailored to the individual's needs.

-While people in similar circumstances with similar problems may have similar treatment plans, it is important to understand that each treatment plan is unique.
-Staff in a treatment program can emphasize the importance of discretion in this situation by informing the interpreter of strict laws regarding confidentiality in the treatment of substance use disorder.
-Treatment plans for people with coexisting disabilities should be flexible enough to take into account changes that may occur in a person's condition or new knowledge that may be gained during treatment.
-The three components of evaluation, diagnosis and treatment planning are intrinsically linked and provide a “roadmap” for counselors to deliver the evidence-based treatment that best suits the client, says Shannon Karl, an ACA member who is a professor and clinical field coordinator in the Department of Counseling from Nova Southeastern University in Florida.
+Staff in a treatment program should emphasize the importance of discretion and confidentiality when dealing with substance use disorder.
+Treatment plans for people with coexisting disabilities should be flexible enough to accommodate changes in their condition or new knowledge gained during treatment.
+The three components of evaluation, diagnosis, and treatment planning are intrinsically linked and provide a “roadmap” for counselors to deliver evidence-based treatment that best suits the client.
+Treatment goals are small, incremental steps that will result in the achievement of a treatment goal.

-As treatment progresses, she works with clients to change or change treatment goals to go beyond symptom control and focus on problems that are below their original concern.
 A treatment plan may be very formalized or it may consist of a less structured scheme for a treatment plan.
-The treatment plan should document all alterations to the usual treatment procedures being performed.
+It should document all alterations to the usual treatment procedures being performed.
 If a customer believes they need an accommodation, the treatment provider will have to determine whether the request is legitimate or an attempt to manipulate the treatment schedule.